-You created your Common App Account as a Junior during a guidance lesson toward the end of the year.
-On August 1st, you may notice when you log back in that some answers to questions in the Profile, Family, Education, Activities, Testing, and Writing sections have not rolled over.
+If you created your Common App Account as a Junior during a guidance lesson or on your own toward the end of the year, on August 1st you may notice when you log back in that some answers to questions in the Profile, Family, Education, Activities, Testing, and Writing sections have not rolled over.
 Remember that some questions change from year to year, so your answers to those questions will not roll over (see below for a list of items that have and have not rolled over).
 Don't worry- you're already way ahead of the game!
 Fill in what is missing and keep moving....